mathnimnart/mathnimnart.github.io/_pages/research.md

     width="40%" height="40%" alt="A 100x100 image">
 </p>

 Understanding whether and how environmental conditions may impact species communities, and particularly their food-webs structure, is central to our ability to predict how communities and their interactions will respond to global change.
-To address this challenge, I explore the influence of natural and anthropic environmental variables (and particularly temperature) on the structure of food-webs by addressing several research questions around the link between environmental factors and food-webs structure/stability as well as community size structure.
+To address this challenge, I explore the influence of natural and anthropogenic environmental variables (and particularly temperature) on the structure of communities by addressing several research questions around the link between environmental factors and food-webs structure/stability as well as community size structure.

 **Selected publications:**
 In progress...